integrations/microsoft-teams/Readme.md

   <img width="609" alt="image7" src="https://user-images.githubusercontent.com/9424117/223646342-83542888-e97d-494f-b2b5-89e4098496ff.png">

 10. Select the subscription and resource group for Azure bot to be deployed.
 Enter the GHES hostname and the app ID previously generated and click Review + create.
-If your GHES instance is not reachable on the public internet enter the url that will forward the traffic to the instance in `GHES Instance Host Name` uncheck the `Append '_msteams' to path` option and ensure to give the endpoint in the next step as well.
+If your GHES instance is not reachable over the public internet enter the url that will forward the traffic to the instance in `GHES Instance Host Name` uncheck the `Append '_msteams' to path` option and ensure to give the endpoint in the next step as well.

   <img width="725" alt="image16" src="https://user-images.githubusercontent.com/9424117/223646635-86d1875e-8427-45c9-8d0e-c51bb7877072.png">